World’s 30 Best Travel Destinations, Ranked

 Best Places to Visit in the World

 The ultimate ranking of travel destinations aims to solve a serious problem: so many places to visit, so little time.

-Using feedback from editors, experts and everyday travelers, the team at U.S. News & World Report devised a list of 30 global destinations that — among 700 places analyzed — rise to the top.
+But even in a world with a trillion destinations, some manage to stand out and rise to the top.
 From the sleek skyscrapers of Dubai to the emerald-green waters of the Bora Bora lagoon, you’re sure to find at least one vacation that piques your interest (and likely several!).